College Opportunity Fund (COF) Stipend Changes for 2023-2024:

 - UNC resident tuition & fees for one semester

 You only need to apply once.
-You can also create a stipend account that allows you to track available stipend credit hours.
+You can monitor your stipend account through this website to track available stipend credit hours.
+The student must also authorize every term or select “lifetime authorization” after they have applied for COF.

-What is the deadline to apply for the COF stipend?
+- What is the deadline to apply and authorize the COF stipend?

-Apply for the COF stipend as soon as possible, but the final deadline is no later than the last day of the term.
+Apply and authorize for the COF stipend as soon as possible, but no later than the last day of the term.
+Please note that the COF stipend cannot be awarded for previous terms.

 - You apply for a COF stipend using the online application.